-In light of the ongoing situation with COVID-19, the Santa Bárbara Mission Archive-Library will be TEMPORARILY SUSPENDING RESEARCH VISITS until April 30.
-Behind-the-Scenes tours are also temporarily suspended until April 30.
+In light of the ongoing situation with COVID-19, the Santa Bárbara Mission Archive-Library will be TEMPORARILY SUSPENDING RESEARCH VISITS until further notice.
+Tours are also temporarily suspended until further notice.

 “Wherever I find our Lord’s most holy names and written words in unbecoming places, I want to gather them up and I beg that they be gathered up and placed in a becoming place.” -St. Francis of Assisi, Testament

 On the evening of Saturday, March 19, 2016, Monica Orozco (Director of the Santa Bárbara Mission Archive-Library) and I were treated to hearing these words of St. Francis spoken in four different languages from the north, south, east, and west corners of the conference space at “. . .
 A Becoming Place,” the brand new Provincial Archive and Retreat in Albuquerque, New Mexico.
 Four friars of the Our Lady of Guadalupe Province stood around those gathered at the dedication of the new archive and recited in Latin, Spanish, Navajo, and English the verse that inspired the name of the new center.